9 Healthy Food Rules for ADHD Families: What to Eat, What to Avoid

 Good fats are essential to your health.
 Essential fatty acids are called “essential” for a reason.
 The solid weight of your brain is 60 percent fat (after all the water is removed).
 When the medical establishment recommended that we eliminate fat from our diets, we got fat.

-You want to eliminate bad fats from your diet – trans fats, fried fats, and fat from cheaply raised, industrially farmed animals that are fed corn and soy.
-Fats found in pizza, ice cream, and cheeseburgers fool the brain into ignoring the signals that tell your brain that you are full.
-They disrupt the hormones that send those signals to your brain.
-Focus on healthy fats, especially those that contain omega-3 fatty acids, found in foods like salmon, sardines, avocados, walnuts, chia seeds, and dark green leafy vegetables.
+You want to eliminate bad fats from your meals — trans fats, fried fats, and fat from cheaply raised, industrially farmed animals that are fed corn and soy.
+Fats found in pizza, ice cream, and cheeseburgers disrupt the hormones that send signals to the brain to tell it you’re full so you don’t stop.
+Focus on healthy fats, especially those that contain omega-3 fatty acids; some popular omega 3 foods are salmon, sardines, avocados, walnuts, chia seeds, and dark green leafy vegetables.

 Eat foods that reflect the colors of the rainbow, such as blueberries, pomegranates, yellow squash, and red bell peppers.
 They boost the antioxidant levels in your body and help keep your brain young.